3 days in Rome

 Built in antiquity as the place par excellence to hold public spectacles, the Colosseum evokes images of gladiators fighting to life and death in the arena and is also an important place for Catholic worship, as this is where the first Christians died for their faith.

-It is one of the most popular places in Rome for tourists and for this reason I advise you to make it the first thing you visit on the second day of your trip.
-To skip the line and wait as little as possible, it is best to book your tickets for the Colosseum online.
-You can also take a guided tour of the Colosseum, lasting about 2.5 hours, which will allow you to enter the Colosseum directly and learn about its history from an expert guide.
+It is one of the most popular places in Rome for tourists and for this reason I advise you to make it the first thing you visit on the second day of your trip:

-The Roman Forum and the Palatine Hill
+The Roman Forum and Palatine Hill

 Next visit: a journey to the heart of Rome in ancient times!
 In the time of the Empire, what is known today as the Roman Forum was the centre of public life in the city.
 There you'll see ruins of buildings dedicated to commerce and political life, and you'll get an idea of what daily life was like in ancient times.

-The Colosseum ticket allows you to enter the Roman Forum, located on the Palatine Hill, one of Rome's seven hills, as long as you do both visits on the same day (which is why I recommend you do this visit immediately after, wink wink, and well, because they're very close to each other and the itinerary looks great that way).
+The Colosseum ticket allows you to enter the Roman Forum, located on the Palatine Hill, one of Rome's seven hills, as long as you do both visits on the same day (which is why I recommend you do this visit immediately afterwards, wink wink, and well, because they're very close to each other and the itinerary looks great that way).

 Baths of Caracalla